-To help students prepare for college and future careers, the foundation for 7th Grade Language Arts stems from the Alabama College and Career Ready Standards for incoming 7th graders who will eventually progress to 8th Grade Language Arts.
-The content standards focus on four specific areas: reading, writing, speaking/listening, and language.
-In 7th Grade, students will have the opportunity to develop specific skills that will progress throughout their middle and high school careers.
-The reading standards concern students analyzing literature and informational text.
-Through this analysis, they will determine how literary devices interact, identify central themes, examine the author's craft, and support their findings with textual evidence.
-In writing, students will construct clear and coherent writing in the basic modes - narrative, expository, and persuasive - while being supported through the writing process.
+Course Description: To help students prepare for college and future careers, the foundation for 7th Grade Lar Arts stems from the Alabama College and Career Ready Standards for incoming 7th grade will eventually progress to 8th Grade Language Arts.
+The content standards focus on fou specific areas: reading, writing, speaking/listening, and language.
+In 7th Grade, students w the opportunity to develop specific skills that will progress throughout their middle and h school careers.
+The reading standards concern students analyzing literature and informati text.
+Through this analysis, they will determine how literary devices interact, identify cent themes, examine the author's craft, and support their findings with textual evidence.
+In w students will construct clear and coherent writing in the basic modes - narrative, exposit and persuasive - while being supported through the writing process.
+In addition, they will guided through the research process.
+According to the listening and speaking content standards, learners will engage effectively in collaborative discussions and presentations Students will adapt speech to a variety of contexts and tasks along with analyzing the ide others.
+Lastly, within the language core, a command of Standard English conventions, who writing and speaking will be demonstrated, along with the acquisition of general academic domain specific words.
+Outside reading and summer reading are required.
+Honors: To help students prepare for college and future careers, the foundation for 7th Grade Language Arts stems from the Alabama College and Career Ready Standards for incoming 7th graders who will eventually progress to 8th Grade Honors Language Arts.
+The content standards focus on four specific areas: reading, writing, speaking / listening, and language.
+Reading, writing, speaking, listening, and collaborative strategies are used purposefully to build knowledge and skills and to help students become independent readers, writers, and thinkers as they continue to progressively build the skills necessary for academic success.
 In addition, they will be guided through the research process.
-According to the listening and speaking content standards, learners will engage effectively in collaborative discussions and presentations.
-Students will adapt speech to a variety of contexts and tasks along with analyzing the ideas of others.
-Lastly, within the language core, a command of Standard English conventions, when writing and speaking will be demonstrated, along with the acquisition of general academic and domain specific words.
+The primary goals of the course are to foster independent learning, encourage in-depth exploration of the content, and develop academic habits of mind.
 Outside reading and summer reading are required.
+Additional information for this course can be found on the Alabama Department of Education website.
+State standards can be found at Alex.state.al.us Course Objectives: Read and comprehend complex literary and informational texts independently and proficiently.
+Write routinely over extended time frames and shorter time frames for a range of tasks, purposes, and audiences.
+Adapt speech to a variety of contexts and communicative tasks, demonstrating command of formal English when indicated or appropriate.
+Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.